DFA New Passport Application: How to Apply for a Philippine Passport

 Register and Fill Out Online Form

-- •Select convenient date and time (appointments released weekly)
+• Select an available date and time (slots are released weekly)

 Prepare Your Documents